Best Butter Injection for Turkey

 Filling

-- Pull the turkey out of the refrigerator to rest for 1 hour, during that time, finish the prep work by beginning stuffing the cavity full of the lemons, apples, onion, and herbs.
+- Remove the turkey from the refrigerator and let it rest for 1 hour.
+During that time, finish the prep work by beginning to stuff the cavity with prepped 2 lemons, 2 granny smith apples, 1 large white onion, 15 fresh thyme sprigs, 10 fresh rosemary sprigs, and 10 fresh sage sprigs.

 Dry Rub